matsumurae/onomatodict-jp/ONOMATO-CLASS.md

 ![giyougo](https://pbs.twimg.com/media/FE3aS_FakAIjZ0L.jpg)

-This `gitaigo` subcategory is for movement (walking or traveling from one place to another).
-Things like "being half asleep and nodding off" or "not having the willpower to do something" come here. **This is commonly used in manga.**
+This `gitaigo` subcategory is for movement (walking or traveling from one place to another). **Used only for living things**.
+Things like "being half asleep and nodding off" or "not having the willpower to do something" come here.

 ### Feelings / Gijougo / 擬情語 (ぎじょうご)